Medical Specialty

 3.1 6.2 3.6 8.1

-Average Step 1 and Step 2 Scores for Psychiatry
+Average Step 2 Scores for Psychiatry

 How long is a residency in psychiatry?
 What is the lifestyle like for a psychiatry resident?